f-o-a-m/kepler/README.md

 # hs-abci-server

+## Introduction
+This is the official repository for the Haskell implementation of the ABCI server and SDK for developing applications backed by the Tendermint replication engine.
+You can read more about Tendermint and the ABCI specs in their [documentation](https://tendermint.com/docs/spec/abci/).

 ## Protobuf Files and Generated Modules
 The protobuf files are all in the `/protos` directory, and we use a custom setup in order to generate the corrosponding `Proto.*` Haskell modules.
 If you want to view all of these